LintfordPickle/LintfordLib/README.md

 }
 ```

-LWJGLCore is an abstract class which defines a couple of core methods for an OpenGL game.
+LWJGLCore is an abstract class which defines core methods for an OpenGL game.
 These methods are called automatically, and are:

 **void onInitialiseGL()**: This is called once at the start of the application.
 From here you can set the initial state for OpenGL.